Core Values Examples for the Workplace (With Tips and FAQs)

 1. Include core values in your resume

-If you're updating or writing a resume, it may be beneficial to include a section on your core values that are relevant to the position for which you're applying.
+It may be beneficial to include a section in your resume on your core values that are relevant to the position you're applying for.
 Employers can find it helpful to know how you prefer to do business, particularly if you are new to the job market or have limited professional experience.
 If you do have work experience, you may integrate core values into specific examples of successes from past positions.

 2. Align your core values when searching for jobs

-Identify employers that fit with the sort of work you want to perform, the culture you want to be a part of, and the purpose you want to strive toward.
+Identify employers that fit with the sort of work you want to perform, the culture you want to be a part of, and the purpose you want to pursue.
 Examine the job description carefully to determine which of your core values might be appropriate and beneficial for the role.
-You can conduct research on the organization to ensure that its goal and core values fit with your own.
+You can conduct research on the organization to ensure that its goals and core values align with yours.

 3. Discuss your core values during interviews

-During interviews, many companies may ask about the qualities that are most important to you.
-These might include questions such as, "What inspires you?"
-"What sort of employee are you?" or "How did you learn about this position?".
-Your core values can help you answer these questions and describe your most significant successes.
-For example, if you supported your former employer in increasing productivity by 15%, you can demonstrate your high regard for time and resource management.
+During interviews, companies may ask about the qualities that are most important to you.
+These might include questions such as "What inspires you?", "What sort of employee are you?", or "How did you learn about this position?".
+Your core values can help you answer these questions and describe your biggest workplace successes.
+For example, increasing productivity by 15% in a former role demonstrates your high regard for time and resource management.

 4. Use core values for career planning

-If you've started a new job or have been in a career for several years, you can use your core values to continue advancing in your role.
-Clearly defining your goals can help you make important decisions about your career, like which industry you want to be in or what short-term and long-term goals you may set.
+You can use your core values to continue advancing in your role.
+Clearly defining your goals can help you make important decisions about your career, like which industry you want to be in or what short-term and long-term goals to set.
 Your organization's workplace values help to create its culture and define what matters most to your organization.